stele95/LinVAM/README.md

 You will need to restart your computer for the change to take effect.

 ## Usage
 Start LinVAM from your list of applications or by typing ``linvam`` in the terminal.
-This works on both X11 and Wayland, but prior ydotool setup is required, read [Configuring uinput access](https://github.com/stele95/LinVAM?tab=readme-ov-file#configuring-uinput-access)
+This works on both X11 and Wayland, but prior uinput access setup is required, read [Configuring uinput access](https://github.com/stele95/LinVAM?tab=readme-ov-file#configuring-uinput-access)

 ### Usage with Steam
 After setting up profiles in the GUI app, you can add ``linvamrun --profile='Profile name' -- %command%`` to the game launch options for starting the console app for listening when opening games.